Greening the city – one street at a time.

 - Greening the Malmesbury road aims to connect residents with nature.

-- Long term benefits of improved mental and physical health, as contact with nature is proved to be an excellent tool of coping with stress and improving mindfullness.
+- Long term benefits of improved mental and physical health, such as contact with nature, are proved to be an excellent tool for coping with stress and improving mindfulness.

 - Strong community, actively involved in creation and maintenance.